AndresTIY/day25-hw/readme.md

   - what custom functions does each model need to be presented?
     - cart object needs a constructor?
+    - order now button should send CART OBJECT and TOTAL to server
     - subtotal, forEach(item, i, arr){total += item.price}
       - should run every time anything gets added or deleted

 - Views
   - how many views will you need?
 3
     - menu-view, retrieves menu items
+      - icons need to be displayed under price, active if true, greyed out else
       - categories:
         - breakfast,
         - sandwiches,